 I think what he proposes works well in the context of understanding the internet as people-browsing-webpages-and-looking-at-things.
 What i am concerned about is that this may have all kinds of limiting effects in the internet understood as machines-talking-to-machines context.
 It seems important to explore this notion further (which strikes me as being part of a much larger discussion about machines interacting with copyright without much human involvement, which also covers the AI and copyright discourse).

-is Paul Keller providing strategic advice and doing research at the intersection of technology, copyright, culture & public policy.
-Depending on the task, I can shape-shift between being a systems architect, a researcher, a lobbyist, an activist or a cyclist.
+Paul Keller is Policy Director at Open Future, a European digital poliy think-tank.
+He is doing policy research and is providing strategic advice at the intersection of technology, open access, culture & public policy.
+Depending on the task, he can shape-shift between being a systems architect, a researcher, a lobbyist, an activist or a cyclist.
 Say hello!